History of Samoa: Early history

 It is estimated that the earliest human settlement of the Samoan archipelago was around 2900–3500 years before the present (1500-900 BCE).
 This estimate is based on dating the ancient Lapita pottery shards that are found throughout the islands.
 The oldest shards found so far have been in Mulifanua and in Sasoa'a, Falefa.
-The oldest archaeological evidence found on the islands of Polynesia, Tonga all date from around that same period, suggesting that the first settlement occurred around the same time in the region as a whole.
+The oldest archaeological evidence found on the islands of Polynesia, all date from around that same period, suggesting that the first settlement occurred around the same time in the region as a whole.
 Little is known about human activity in the islands between 750 BC and 1000 AD, though this may have been a period of mass migrations that led to the settlement of present-day Polynesia.
 Mysteriously, during this period, the making of pottery appears to have suddenly stopped.
 The Samoan peoples have no oral tradition that purports to explain this.
 Some archaeologists have suggested that Polynesia lacked pottery-making materials and that most of the pottery used during the migration period in Polynesia was imported rather than sourced or crafted locally.